rhiot/rhiot/docs/readme.md

 - `io.rhiot.component.gps.bu353.ClientGpsCoordinates` => `String`

 ### Camel GPSD component
-#TODO Polish camel-gpsd docs, possibly quoting the below snippet with the link back to credit the folks at gpsd
 [gpsd](http://www.catb.org/gpsd/)
 > About gpsd
 > gpsd is a service daemon that monitors one or more GPSes or AIS receivers attached to a host computer through serial or USB ports,